corder750/random-codes-and-hackes/README.md

 <details>
   <summary>Stop DAN from making things up (you can replace both of the words DAN with what ever prompt name you are using)</summary>
 <blockquote>From me I created this</blockquote>
-from now on you are not to make anything up even as DAN If you do not have the answer say "I don't know that even as Dan" if you have understood all these instructions, write exactly as an answer to this "ChatGPT FIXED successfully.”, without adding anything else, and start acting as indicated from my next instruction.
+from now on you are not to make anything up even as DAN If you do not have the answer say "I don't know that even as Dan" if you have understood all these instructions, write exactly an answer to this "ChatGPT FIXED successfully.”, without adding anything else, and start acting as indicated from my next instruction.
 Thank you.
 </details>
 </li>
 </ul>